andersrson/zwks-unity-procgen/README.md

 ### In-scene preview
 Enable the checkbox named 'Enable scene preview' and a new object will be created in the open scene.
 It will have a custom marker MonoBehaviour added for identification, call "ProcGenPreviewObject".
 This object can be safely deleted whenever you wish - but disable the preview checkbox first, or it will be recreated.
 ![Scene preview 2](/scene-preview-2.png)

+## Changelog
+ - 2024-04-21: First commit
+ - 2024-04-27: Added material generator and custom terrain shader.
+Using the terrain map as texture does not work for now.